-The PSAR, which stands for Parabolic Stop And Reversal, is an indicator that is most effectively with financial instruments that trend for long periods of time.
+PSAR is an indicator that is most effectively used on financial instruments that trend for long periods of time.
 In other words, a stock or fund which tends to move without any clear “up” or “down” direction will produce many false signals with this indicator.

-The red arrows in the chart above highlight points where the price “threatened” to break the PSAR but instead found support.
+The red arrows in the chart above highlight points where the price “threatened” to break the Parabolic Stop and Reversal but instead found support.
 So long as prices do not violate the PSAR, the dots will remain on the same trend side.
 Otherwise, they will flip to the other side, reversing the trend.
 As suggested, financial instruments that lack trend will have this “flip” take place so many times as to be useless.

 Besides setting the color of the dots, you have two other points of control – the Acceleration Factor and the Maximum Acceleration.
 The suggested values are set by default, but you can alter these to make the PSAR more sensitive (and thus more volatile).
 Higher values (such as .04 instead of .02) will increase sensitivity while lower values will have the opposite effect.